 But let’s face it, ultras hurt like hell.
 I attempt to run in a very positive state of mind but ultras can be like one long, long, long…..LONG roller coaster ride.
 It consists of a series of ups and downs until you cross the finish line.

 You typically here about runners “coming back from the dead” and I’ve certainly been there myself.
 But can we run while facing negative emotions like anger, sadness, or regret?

 Absolutely we can, but we can do it in a positive state of mind.

 Welcome frustration, welcome rejection, welcome pain, because these types of emotions can drive us to success.
 If we can control these emotions, and leverage them to our advantage, it’s possible to achieve the unimaginable.

 It’s when we lose control of these emotions that we loose control of ourselves and potentially DNF.
 Running a 100 mile ultra marathon, I demonstrated to myself firsthand the importance of being in control of my emotions and to not let my emotions be in control of me.

 “Pushing your body past what you thought it was capable of is easy; the hard part is pushing yourself even further…past what your mind wants to let you.
 That’s what ultra running is all about; introducing you to a self you’ve never known.” – Rex Pace

-Thank you so very much for reading this week.
+So I want to thank you so very much for reading.
 I wish you all the luck in the world as you set forth to push past your own personal limitations.
-The 100 mile distance is like no other.
+The 100 mile ultra marathon distance is like no other.
 The 100 mile distance is an indescribable journey, one I hope you’ve experienced or get to experience one day in the near future.
 Stay healthy, be strong, and LIVE ON THE RUN!